Special Unitary Parameterized Estimators of Rotation: Representations for Learning Rotations

-where $\Tilde{\alpha},\Tilde{\beta}$ are the unnormalized special unitary parameters to be normalized so $det(\bold{Q})=1$. $\alpha$ and $\beta$ are again mapped via \cref{eq:su_map,eq:quat_iso} to a final rotation.
-We denote the linear algebra method \textbf{QuadMobiusSVD} and the algebraic method \textbf{QuadMobiusAlg}.
-Both cases assume $det(\bold{M})\neq 0$, and the latter assumes $\Tilde{\alpha}\overline{\Tilde{\alpha}} + \Tilde{\beta}\overline{\Tilde{\beta}} \neq 0$.
-With these maps and our assumptions (observed valid in practice), we define a full mapping from $\Theta$ to $\bold{q}$ that has a defined numerical derivative for backpropagation (see Supp.
-Mat. for derivative formulas).
-We remark that this map is motivated by ideas from~\cite{SVD_analysis} and~\cite{QCQP}, inheriting many of their properties (\eg interpretation as Bingham belief~\cite{complex_Bingham}, differentiability~\cite{complex_eigvec_deriv,complex_SVD_deriv}) while offering a potentially more flexible (higher-dimensional, complex) learning representation.
+where $Tr(\cdot)$ denotes the trace and $adj(\cdot)$ denotes the adjugate.
+In both cases, $\mathbf{Q}$ is mapped to a quaternion via \cref{eq:su_map,eq:quat_iso}, and $\mathbf{M}$ is assumed to be nonsingular.
+We denote the SVD method \textbf{QuadMobiusSVD} and the algebraic method \textbf{QuadMobiusAlg}.
+With these maps and our assumptions (observed valid in practice), we define a full mapping from $\Theta$ to $\mathbf{q}$ that has a defined numerical derivative for backpropagation (see \cref{sec:backprop} for derivative formulas).
+Intuitively, QuadMobius derives its strength from its two-stage structure illustrated in \cref{fig:sphere_b}.
+Whereas single-step maps often face an inherent trade-off between providing informative gradients and remaining robust to noisy inputs, QuadMobius decouples these roles.
+The eigendecomposition stage learns a stable latent space (identified with the least-squares estimate of a Möbius transformation) that's buffered against input noise and arbitrary scalings, while the subsequent projection to $SU(2)$ provides a strong, structured pathway for learning.
+Our experiments in \cref{sec:theory_investigation} reinforce this interpretation.
+Moreover, we remark that since QuadMobius combines ideas from~\cite{SVD_analysis} and~\cite{QCQP}, it inherits several of their theoretical properties including interpretation as a Bingham belief~\citep{complex_Bingham} and differentiability~\citep{complex_eigvec_deriv,complex_SVD_deriv}.